 Motorcycles are loved by many but it’s difficult to deny that riding one can be dangerous.
 Even if the rider does everything they can to keep themselves and others on the road safe, other drivers may not be so considerate.

 In 2015, the life of a 57-year-old aviation mechanic was ended because another driver made the terrible decision to get behind the wheel of a car drunk.
-Today, his family has finally received compensation for his death.
+Today, his family has finally received compensation for his death with the help of our drunk driving accident attorney.

 In March of 2015, the driver of an SUV skidded to a stop at a DUI checkpoint where officers were doing a routine and random check of drivers on the road.
 The officers at the stop immediately recognized that the driver seemed confused and asked him to leave his vehicle.
 While talking to him, they also reported that he smelled of alcohol, was unsteady, and a quick look at his SUV revealed a blown tire, a damaged bumper with red paint on it, and that the airbags inside of the vehicle had been deployed.